chvancooten/CloudLabsAD/README.md

 # Cloud Labs AD

+_By @chvancooten, Ansible role for Elastic Security deployment by @nodauf_

 Provisioning scripts for an Active Directory lab environment.
 Designed to be deployed to Azure using the Azure cloud shell.
 Very alpha.

 ## Setup